tavis-siebert/gaze-guided-scene/README.md

    You may rerun the script to update dependencies.

-Note: Always use `source setup_env.sh` rather than `sh setup_env.sh` or `./setup_env.sh` to ensure the virtual environment is activated in your current shell.
+Note: Always use `source scripts/setup_env.sh` rather than `sh scripts/setup_env.sh` or `./scripts/setup_env.sh` to ensure the virtual environment is activated in your current shell.

 #### Create a Dropbox Access Token